LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 ### As the caller

 1. Demand excellence from your producer.
-If it's an internal team, you're their customer.
+If it's an internal team, you're *their customer*.
 Make sure they treat you accordingly.
 Insist on strong, explicit contracts.
 2. Figure out your invariants.
 What expectations do you have?
 3. Create strong boundaries for external input
    1. Guarantee invariants.
-If you're calling to external code or taking user input, you can't assume that it's valid.
+You can't assume data from external code or user input is valid.
-   2. Detect when invariants are violated and pick a deterministic failure state behavior.
-Don't lie by passing it along blindly.
-If you must pass it along, do so with wrapping (treat it as "inner error" and log the context of the failure).
+   2. Detect when invariants are violated and fail deterministically.
+Try to encapsulate failures, but if you must pass them up do so with wrapping (treat it as "inner error" and log the context of the failure).
    3. Force all external data through facades that convert to internal representations that are known good.
 Never allow bad data in.
 This will also simplify the rest of your code, because it can trust that input is valid and you won't need redundant checks everywhere.

 #### Footnotes